DairyNZ made a submission on the Zero Carbon Bill as it progressed through parliament in 2019.

 About the Zero Carbon Act

 New Zealand is already one of the lowest emissions producers of dairy nutrition in the world but, right now, the dairy sector is responsible for 22.5 percent of all New Zealand’s emissions.
 We are committed to playing our part in addressing climate change for the emissions we produce on-farm.

-As it stands, the Government’s Zero Carbon Bill will put in place targets to reduce all greenhouse gases:
+The Government’s Zero Carbon Act puts in place targets to reduce all greenhouse gases:

 - Carbon dioxide and nitrous oxide have to reduce to net zero by 2050.

 - Methane has a 2030 target to reduce by 10%, and a provisional target of 24-47% reduction by 2050

 Each farm needs to estimate its current emissions and, over time, develop a farm-specific plan to manage and reduce these emissions through farm management improvements.
 Although any level of emissions reduction represents a challenge for our sector, we think it needs to be managed alongside the broader environmental issues, like water quality, biodiversity and erosion control.

 Changes don't come into effect immediately, but there are steps farmers can start taking now to prepare.

 1. Know your numbers – calculate your on-farm emissions.
 Overseer can do this.